Brian Micklethwait's Blog

 Thursday July 27 2006

 Tonight I scored a great social success by recounting, to two delightful young ladies who were hanging upon my every word, Micklethwait’s Law of Negotiated Misery.
 Hurrah!
 Young ladies do not hang upon my every word all that often.
-When they do.
-It’s an Event.
+When they do, it’s an Event.

 Yet, tragically, my own life is now being scripted by this same law.
 I get paid dribs and drabs of money to write Proper Blog Postings, because, although pretty good at this, I am now rather fed up with it, which means that people will now pay me at least some money to do this.